You may look at the betting and gambling industry and think there is a lot of healthy competition, with hundreds of brands now vying for our pennies.

 Betting was still largely restricted to horse racing, with rules in place such as the ‘trebles rule’ on football.
 This meant all footy bets needed to be accumulators with at least 3 or more selections otherwise you couldn’t bet.
 The only sports you could place singles on was racing.

-The bookmaker industry grew exponentially in the decades following legalisation of high street betting.
+The bookmaking industry grew exponentially in the decades following legalisation of high street betting.
 By the 1970’s there were 15,000 shops in the United Kingdom.

 This is the time when many of the biggest names we know today made and solidified their reputation.
-Britain’s oldest bookmakers, Ladbrokes, William Hill and Coral were earning so much that they even began to invest in other leisure sectors.
+Britain’s oldest bookmakers, Ladbrokes, William Hill and Coral were earning so much that they even began to invest in other leisure sectors and diversified their businesses.

 Despite the huge success of high street bookies in the previous three decades the industry had a restricted clientele.
 The vast majority of punters using betting shops were working class men and the reputation of stores as being seedy dark dens full of smoke and foul language didn’t help to change this.